inbo/inbo-pyutils/gis/sentinelsat/README.md

 This code provides a user interface approach to clip Sentinel-2 imagery with the bounding box of a chosen study area.
 The study area bounding box is provided as a [GeoJSON](http://geojson.org/) file.

-The code uses [tkinter](https://wiki.python.org/moin/TkInter) to provide the user interface, [GDAL](https://pypi.python.org/pypi/GDAL) to perform the clipping and [rasterstats](https://pypi.python.org/pypi/rasterstats) to conduct a 'No Data' check. [glob](https://docs.python.org/3/library/glob.html) and [os](https://docs.python.org/3/library/os.html) are used for various purposes.
+The code uses [tkinter](https://docs.python.org/3/library/tkinter.html) to provide the user interface, [GDAL](https://pypi.python.org/pypi/GDAL) to perform the clipping and [rasterstats](https://pypi.python.org/pypi/rasterstats) to conduct a 'No Data' check. [glob](https://docs.python.org/3/library/glob.html) and [os](https://docs.python.org/3/library/os.html) are used for various purposes. *tkinter*, *glob* and *os* are part of [the Python Standard Library](https://docs.python.org/3/library/index.html).

 ### Functionality